-''' %Just like above we use the helper's timestamp function to give the %effort a start date Detection.setStart(helper.timestamp(2014,1,1,1,12,0,0,0,0)) %SpeciesID - Similar to what we did in effort, create an instance %of the speciesIDType,populate it and set the speciesID speciestype = SpeciesIDType(); '''

-speciestype.setValue(helper.toXsInteger(species)); % Now set the species type to the Detection object Detection.setSpeciesID(speciestype);
+''' % Just like above we use the helper's timestamp function to give the % effort a start date.
+The timestamp function also takes ISO8061 % strings, e.g. "2014-01-01T12:00:00" Detection.setStart(helper.timestamp(2014,1,1,12,0,0,0,0)) %SpeciesId - Similar to what we did in effort, create an instance % of the speciesIDType, populate it and set the speciesId speciestype = SpeciesIDType(); speciestype.setValue(helper.toXsInteger(species)); % Now set the species type to the Detection object Detection.setSpeciesId(speciestype); '''

 We now create a list of calls for this detection.
 In most cases, there will be only one call, but when reporting over time spans (granularity encounter or binned), there may be more than one call type for a specific species between the start and end time.
-The Call object is an instance of nilus.Detection.Call.
-Creating this in Matlab is a bit complicated as Matlab will not let you easily create nested object instances.
-To do so, we need to use Matlab's javaObject method.
-The \$ is used to separate between a class and the nested class, so the Call class becomes nilus.Detection\$Call.
+As a consequence, we need to access a list:

 '''

 % call

 helper.createElement(detection, 'Call')

 callList = detection.getCall(); % Get the empty list

-acall = javaObject('nilus.Detection$Call'); % Create instance of Call
+callList.add('Clicks'); % Create instance of Call

-acall.setValue('Clicks');

-callList.add(acall)

 '''